szabgab/rust.code-maven.com/books/reqwest/src/simple-blocking-http-post-request.md

----
-title: Simple blocking HTTP POST request using Rust
+# Simple blocking HTTP POST request using Rust

-timestamp: 2024-01-25T11:30:01
-author: szabgab
-published: true
-description: The reqwest crate provides all the capabilities to send HTTP requests.
+The reqwest crate provides all the capabilities to send HTTP requests.
-tags:

 - reqwest
 - HTTP
 - POST
 - form
----

 In this example we are using the [reqwest](https://crates.io/crates/reqwest) crate to send an HTTP POST request to [https://httpbin.org/](https://httpbin.org/).